Outbound request pipeline

 }

-If you want to have multiple URL providers, you can add them one after the other with multiple Insert methods.
-Umbraco will cycle through all the providers registered until it finds one that doesn't return null.
-If all custom URL providers return null it will fall back to the default URL provider.
-The last added with Insert is the first that will be executed.
+To use multiple URL providers, add them with multiple `Insert` calls.
+Umbraco cycles through all registered providers until one returns a non-`null` value.
+If all custom providers return `null`, Umbraco falls back to the default URL provider.
+The last provider added with `Insert` is the first to execute.

-The GetOtherUrls method is only used in the Umbraco Backoffice to provide a list to editors of other Urls which also map to the node.
+The `GetOtherUrls` method is used only in the Umbraco Backoffice.
+It provides editors with a list of other URLs that also map to the node.

-For example, let's consider a convention-led umbracoUrlAlias property that enables editors to specify a comma-delimited list of alternative URLs for the node.
-It has a corresponding AliasUrlProvider registered in the UrlProviderCollecton to display this list to the Editor in the backoffice Info Content app for a node.
+For example, the convention-based `umbracoUrlAlias` property allows editors to specify a comma-delimited list of alternative URLs for a node.
+A corresponding `AliasUrlProvider` is registered in the `UrlProviderCollection` to display this list in the backoffice **Info** panel.

 public enum UrlMode